somyakantdash/LayerEdge-Node-Run-Full-Guide/CLI-Node.md

 ./light-node
 ```

+## Open Another Window for WSL or VPS (do not close the previous one)
-## To check if your CLI Node’s Public Key is already generated in your WSL
+- To check if your CLI Node’s Public Key is already generated in your WSL

 1️⃣ Check for Existing Public Key
-Run the following command in your WSL terminal:
 ```
 cd ~/light-node
 ```